ideafarm/RFC-IPv6-Sparse-Random-Addressing/draft-ideafarm-ipv6-sparse-random-addressing.md

 Explosive growth of the global routing table, not address exhaustion, will likely be what constrains use of the huge IPv6 address space.
 Even if prefixes longer than 48 bits are dropped, that leaves up to 281 trillion prefixes requiring global routability.
-Sparse random addressing "theoretically" does not increase the number of routes advertised, but in practice it will, because multiple routes must be advertised at the same time.
+Sparse random addressing "theoretically" does not increase the number of prefixes advertised, but in practice it will, because multiple prefixes must be advertised at the same time, which will increase the number of prefixes (but not routes) in the global routing table.
 As discussed below, the objective in randomizing the prefix is to exploit asymmetries that put a DDOS attacker and his botnet at a disadvantage.
-In the experimental implementation, this is done by withdrawing the eldest prefix and advertising a new prefix approximately once each minute, with each prefix being advertised for about 15 minutes.
+In the experimental implementation described below, this is done by withdrawing the eldest prefix and advertising a new prefix approximately once each minute, with each prefix being advertised for about 15 minutes.
 Deploying sparse random addressing in this way, with each server cluster emitting a BGP UPDATE (add+withdraw) message once each minute, would place a new processing burden on the global BGP system.